-A Forbes article has mentioned that brands with polite but negative reviews can actually be perceived as being “more honest, down-to-earth, cheerful, and wholesome” than one without any complaints.
+A Forbes article has mentioned that brands with polite but negative reviews can actually be perceived as being “more honest, down-to-earth, cheerful, and wholesome” than one without a sign of complaints.

 In the same study by BrightLocal, they found that 30% of customers will “trust a customer review just as much as a personal recommendation if they believe it to be authentic”!

 Think of Skytrax’s site as the Yelp of airlines and airports.
 The website is amongst the best review sites that allows users to review airlines and airports all around the world.

 Before you chill, you need to Netflix.
 And what contributes to the latter’s allure is its user reviews.
-Every movie in Netflix’s DVD section comes is accompanied by a section filled with remarkably in-depth film reviews by the site’s subscribers.
+Every movie in Netflix’s DVD section comes accompanied by a section filled with remarkably in-depth film reviews by the site’s subscribers.

 Apart from the usual rating system, the Google Play Store actually lists the total number of people who have given that particular star rating.

 Showing the number of people who have given it 5 stars accompanied by 5-star reviews suggests how awesome this app is, and how much people like it.

 Of course, you don’t have to create your own rating and review system for your website.

 IMDb, the premier online database for film and television, lists and breaks down the user ratings for every entry.
 For example, with Batman v Superman, you can see which particular audience demographic loved the movie, and which thought it was a bloated, dull-fest of oversaturated colours and migraine-inducing cinematography.

 You present the most positive reviews by your most prominent customers, so that it’ll command the most social proof and boost your conversion rates.

 Providing some details about the customer giving the testimonial might be able to attract similar customers as well.

-For instance, a Shopify store owner might find the testimonial by Wear Viral more valuable that the one by George Yury Revutsky.
+For instance, a Shopify store owner might find the testimonial by Wear Viral more valuable than the one by George Yury Revutsky.